oslabs-beta/genesisQL/README.md

 ## Features
 - Generate graphQL schemas, types, and queries, through an inuitive graphical user interface (GUI)
-- Easily select which fields you'd like to use in your schema from an automatically generated dropdown menu
+- Easily select which fields you'd like to use in your schema, from an automatically generated dropdown menu
 - Ability to specify whether fields are required or not
 - View data retreived from API urls with a single search, in app
 - Copy generated schema code to clipboard with a single button click
-- Outputted code can be used to set-up/run a functional apollo-server, and access graphQL playground
+- Outputted code can be used to set-up/run a functional apollo-server, and access the graphQL playground

 ## Usage
 1) Visit our website: [genesisQL Beta](http://www.genesisql.com/)